digitallawyer/openlegaldictionary/_definitions/grand-coutumier.md

 ---
 title: Grand Coutumier
 permalink: "/definitions/grand-coutumier.html"
-body: A collection of customs, laws, and forms of procedure ln use in early times ln France.
+body: A collection of customs, laws, and forms of procedure in use in early times in France.
 See Couru-M1EB
 published_at: '2018-07-07'
 layout: post
 ---